 - Keep your hands and feet away from all moving parts such as chains, wheels or mast.
 Make sure the load backrest is in place, when required. - Never stand on or under the forks, or allow anyone else to stand on or under them.
 The only way to lift people is with an approved platform.
 Never allow passengers on the truck.
-There is no safe place for them. - Before you leave your truck: Come to a complete stop, lower forks to the floor, and shut the truck off with the key or power disconnect.
+There is no safe place for them. - Before you leave your truck: Come to a complete stop, lower forks to the floor and shut the truck off with the key.

-3 Protect Yourself Protect Yourself 4
+39 Battery Maintenance Protect Yourself 4